atewari-bot/bank-marketing-campaign/README.md

 **Key Takeaways:**
 * 52.38% of people with house loan accepted long term deposit.
 * 82.43% of people with personal loan accepted long term deposit.
-* May month of most successful month for long term deposit acceptance with 33.43% success.
+* May month was most successful month for long term deposit acceptance with 33.43% success.
 * Thursday and Monday were most successful days of the week for deposit acceptance with 20.94% and 20.67% success rate.

 <h>Distribution by Target (Deposit)<h>